williamwdev/sql-reference-guide/README.md

-# Postgres & Knex Reference and Practice
+# Postgres, Knex and SQL Reference and Practice Guide

-Personal reference repo for manipulating data in a database using Knex and PostgreSQL
+Personal reference repo for manipulating data in a database using Knex and PostgreSQL.
+Resources and review for SQL.

 ## Setting up PostgreSQL